On This Page

 Why Should I get a Business Management Certificate?

 The best part is that each of the courses for the certification also applies as credits toward the associate’s and bachelor’s degrees.
-You may even find it easier to continue and obtain the certificate and the degree on this same track.
+Adult learners may even find it easier to continue and obtain the certificate and the degree on this same track.

 One Year Business Management Career Specialization

-This program is completed in one year, giving you an educational foundation to help you qualify for high-demand business management positions to help build an impressive resume and start a rewarding career in business management.
+This program is completed in one year, giving adult learners an educational foundation to help them qualify for high-demand business management positions to help build an impressive resume and start a rewarding career in business management.